The Most Common Causes of Nursing Home Falls

 Falls in nursing homes can have devastating consequences for older adults.
 They can cause serious injuries and lead to disability, functional decline, loss of independence, and reduced quality of life.
 Residents who fall may develop a fear of falling, experience feelings of helplessness and social isolation, and suffer emotional distress.
 Falling once doubles the risk of falling again, as stated by CDC.

-If your elderly loved one has suffered a fall due to nursing home negligence, contact Bottlinger Law L.L.C. at (402) 505-8234.
+If your elderly loved one has suffered a fall in a nursing home, contact an Omaha nursing home negligence lawyer at Bottlinger Law L.L.C. at (402) 505-8234.
 We have experience representing victims of nursing home negligence.

 Our legal team is ready to help.
 Please fill out the form below to set up a free consultation with the Bottlinger Law team.